The Nest

 What if you wanted to rent a portion of your home?
 We’ll tell you everything you need to know about townhouses in New York City.

-Townhouses outperform co-ops and condos as New York City’s real estate market has reawakened since the pandemic.
+Townhouses outperform co-ops and condos in New York City’s real estate market, which has reawakened since the Pandemic.

-In a co-op or condo building, you share germs found in a lobby, elevator, staircase, and hallway with countless neighbors.
+In a co-op or condo building, you share germs found in the lobby, elevator, staircase, and hallway with countless neighbors.

 What is a Townhouse?